 While it is not generally the Manager's intention to do so, in some circumstances the Manager may use derivatives (investments whose value is linked to another investment, performance of a stock market, interest rate or other factor) to reduce certain risks or costs and / or generate extra income or growth (often called EPM).
-Further details are set out in Section 19.1.16. headed 'Efficient Portfolio Management'.
-It is not intended that this use will increase the volatility (a measure of the short term changes in the Fund's price) or materially alter the risk profile of the Fund.
+Further details are set out in Section 19.1.17. headed 'Efficient Portfolio Management'.
+It is not intended that any such use will increase the volatility (a measure of the short term changes in the Fund's price) or materially alter the risk profile of the Fund.
 The Manager's intention is that the Fund will generally only hold derivatives such as options and warrants which result from certain corporate actions, new issues or placements from time-to-time.
+The Fund will only use derivatives for Efficient Portfolio Management ("EPM") purposes, and only in limited circumstances where the Manager deems this to be in the best interests of investors.